Code-Institute-Submissions/alvaroci-muscle-fitness-project_MayResub/README.md

 On the fifth and last page, the client can learn more about the history of the company, in case he wants to continue learning more about the fictitious muscle & fitness company. one line added

+## Responsiveness

+Wrote Media queries for screen size 768px and 480px that applies styles for mobile and tablet size devices, makes it responsive for both of the devices.

 ## Features

 -   Responsive on all device sizes